Chasing the Speed of Light: Low-Latency Planetary-Scale Adaptive Byzantine Consensus: Introduction

 Our experimental evaluation with up to $51$ replicas around the globe shows that \ourProtocol{} can order transactions with finality in less than $0.4$s, which is half of the time required for \bftsmart{}~\cite{bftsmart} (which implements a PBFT-like protocol) in the same network.
 Interestingly, our observed latencies are close to the theoretical optimum for \bftsmart{}, considering the physical location of replicas and links transmitting at $\frac{2}{3}$ of the speed of light, which is accepted as the upper bound on data transmission speed for the internet~\cite{cangialosi2015ting,kohls2022verloc}.
+Further, we achieve consensus latencies $4\times$ smaller than recent results reported in state-of-the-art protocols targeting low-latency in similar environments (e.g.,~\cite{babel2024mysticeti,boltdumbo}).